grafana/metrictank/devdocs/expr.md

 - means we cannot cache intermediate results, unless we also make deep copies anny time we want to cache and hand off for further processing.

-for now we assume that multi-steps in a row is not that common, and COW seems more commonly the best approach, so we chose COW.
+for now we assume that multi-steps in a row is not that common, and COW seems more commonly the best approach, so we chose **the copy on write approach**

 This leaves the problem of effectively managing allocations and using a sync.Pool.
-Note that the expr library can be called by different clients (MT, grafana, graphite-ng, ...)
+Note that the expr library can be called by different clients.
+At this point only Metrictank uses it, but we intend this lirbrary to be easily embeddable in other programs.
 It's up to the client to instantiate the pool, and set up the default allocation to return point slices of desired point capacity.
 The client can then of course use this pool to store series, which it then feeds to expr. expr library does the rest.
 It manages the series/pointslices and gets new ones as a basis for the COW.